sozercan/kubectl-ai/README.md

 # Kubectl OpenAI plugin ✨

-This project is a `kubectl` plugin to generate and apply Kubernetes manifests using OpenAI GPT-3.
+This project is a `kubectl` plugin to generate and apply Kubernetes manifests using OpenAI GPT.

-Main motivation for me is to avoid finding random manifests when dev/testing things.
+My main motivation is to avoid finding and collecting random manifests when dev/testing things.

 ## Usage

 ### Prerequisites

-`kubectl-ai` requires an [OpenAI API key](https://platform.openai.com/overview) or an [Azure OpenAI Service](https://aka.ms/azure-openai) API key and endpoint.
-Also, `kubectl` is required with a valid kubeconfig.
+`kubectl-ai` requires an [OpenAI API key](https://platform.openai.com/overview) or an [Azure OpenAI Service](https://aka.ms/azure-openai) API key and endpoint, and a valid Kubernetes configuration.

 > I don't have a non-Azure OpenAI API key, non-Azure OpenAI API is not tested.